Director of ‘The Firing Squad’ Shares What Has Shaped His Movie Career

 0:00

-Recently, I had the opportunity to interview a director whose films have had a profound effect on me, as I know they have on many others: Timothy A. Chey.
+Recently, I had the opportunity to interview a director whose films have had a profound effect on me, as I know they have had on many others: Timothy A. Chey.
 Mr. Chey recently directed “The Firing Squad,” a faith-based film with a unique angle.

 I’ve reviewed a dozen of his 16-film repertoire.
 They are a little edgier than other faith-based pieces I’ve watched.
 His film “Final: The Rapture” (2013) explores the concerns of a group of people facing the impending Rapture.
 A favorite of mine—“Interview With the Antichrist” (2020)—focuses on a live broadcast interview with the Antichrist as the world is turned upside down.

 The Epoch Times: It’s a real pleasure to get the opportunity to speak with you today, Mr. Chey.
 Are you aware that I’ve reviewed almost all of your films?
-I’m not sure if anyone told you that yet.
+I’m not sure if anyone has told you that yet.

 Mr. Chey (chuckling): Yes!
 I know!
 I was telling my wife, “This is the guy, Ian Kane, who has reviewed a bunch of my films and helped me out so much!”

-Timothy A. Chey traveled around the world to produce and direct his film, “The Epic Journey.”
+Timothy A. Chey traveled around the world to produce and direct his film “The Epic Journey.”
 (RiverRain Productions)

-Timothy A. Chey traveled around the world to produce and direct his film, “The Epic Journey.”
-(RiverRain Productions)
+Timothy A. Chey traveled around the world to produce and direct his film “The Epic Journey.”
+RiverRain Productions

 I’ve enjoyed all of your films for different reasons.
 For instance, “Final: The Rapture” actually scared the living daylights out of me because of how you presented and dramatized its very serious subject matter.
-On the other hand, “The Epic Journey” (2015) hit differently since it was a globe-spanning documentary that detailed how people from different countries found God.
+On the other hand, “The Epic Journey” (2015) hit differently because it was a globe-spanning documentary that detailed how people from different countries found God.

 Having said that, although I love all of your great films, after watching your most recent one, “The Firing Squad,” I have to say that it had the most profound effect on me.
 Have you heard that before?